 A meta description is a short snippet that provides a summary of a web page.
 This forms an HTML tag that search engines will show in search results as a preview, as seen below.
 For your content to show up, the searched-for phrase typically has to be in your meta description, which makes optimizing it super important.

-How short, you ask?
-For a general rule of thumb, your meta description shouldn’t be more than 160 characters.
+For a general rule of thumb, your meta description should be 160 characters or less.
 The perfect meta description length will vary based on your content, but you should always attempt to get your message across in an efficient manner.
 You only have a few seconds to grab searchers’ attention, so you want to get the point across as quickly as you can.

-Rather than being caught up on a specific number, you should focus on making them sufficiently descriptive and to-the-point.
-It’s possible that your meta description could be just 50 characters… it all depends on the content you’re describing!
+Rather than being caught up on a specific number, focus on making them sufficiently descriptive and to-the-point.
+You can write a description that’s less than 160 characters, just make sure it’s not too short.

 You aren’t just using your meta description to convince readers that your content is valuable; you’re also convincing search engines that your content is worth recommending!
 By including keywords and details specific to your niche and firm, you’ll optimize your meta description for search engines.

 When a searched keyword matches a part of your meta description, you’re more likely to show up in search results.
 Google will even bold or highlight the searched keywords that are included in your meta description, which makes your content seem like the perfect match for leads.
 In the example below, the searcher would have searched “Apple Watch 4,” which is why the words “Apple,” “Watch” and “4” are bolded.

 If you’re struggling to decide which keywords to include in your meta description, try using Google Keyword Planner.
 You can also look at your top keyword queries on Google Search Console to see what visitors are most often searching to find your content.
 Your keywords should always go to the heart of your firm and niche, so make sure they’re representative of your services.